olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 }
 ```

-This can not be the whole state of my application, right?
+This cannot be the whole state of my application, right?
 No it's not.
 It's just the inner state of this isolated component.
 Using lenses, we can "zoom" in and out in the Application state, exposing as little as possible of the internal structure of a component to the outer components.
-In my case the top-level application state looks like this:
+In my case, the top-level application state looks like this:

 ```TS
 export interface State {